NairSiddharth/sWARm/README.md

 # sWARm: (Sid) Wins Above Replacement Metric

-Welcome to **sWARm**, a personalized reimplementation of the Wins Above Replacement (WAR) metric in baseball analytics.
-This project aims to provide a fresh perspective on evaluating player value by calculating the number of wins a player contributes to their team above a replacement-level player.
+Welcome to **sWARm**, a personalized reimplementation of the Wins Above Replacement (WAR) metric commonly used throughout baseball analytics and discussions.
+This project aims to provide a fresh perspective on evaluating player value by calculating the number of wins a player contributes to their team through a variety of machine learning algorithms and features.

 ## ⚾ What is WAR?

 **Wins Above Replacement (WAR)** is a sabermetric statistic that quantifies a player's total contributions to their team in terms of wins.
-It combines various aspects of a player's performance, including batting, baserunning, fielding, and pitching, to estimate how many more wins a player is worth compared to a replacement-level player—someone readily available to any team at minimal cost.
+It combines various aspects of a player's performance, including batting, baserunning, fielding, and pitching, to estimate how many more wins a player is worth compared to a replacement-level player.

-WAR is widely used for player evaluation and comparison across different eras and positions.
-However, different organizations have developed their own versions of WAR, leading to variations in calculations and interpretations.
+* Note that replacement-level is that ambigious term but is typically defined at about 0 WAR, (average AAA player at any position should get that amount by playing a full MLB season)

+* This is something I have some minor quibbles with due to the disparity between hitting and pitching talent in baseball (i.e. I think that batters should have a slightly higher level set for their replacement level when compared to pitchers, because the average AAA batter called up will probably do better than the average AAA pitcher because I think that better pitchers get called up faster than better batters so the general level of batters stuck in the AAA is higher), but the people who came up with this are much smarter than me so consider this young man yelling at clouds.

 ## 🧪 About sWARm

 **sWARm** stands for **Sid Wins Above Replace Metric**, reflecting my personal approach to calculating WAR.
-While it draws inspiration from existing models like FanGraphs' fWAR and Baseball Reference's bWAR, sWARm introduces unique methodologies and adjustments to simplify the capturing of player value.
+While it draws inspiration from existing models like FanGraphs' fWAR and Baseball Prospectus' WARP, sWARm attempts to use different combinations of commonly available statistics and the adjustments that these precursors have helpfully made available to simplify the capturing of player value.

 Key features of sWARm include: